 Example:

-An investor puts $1,000 into a real estate crowdfunding project to help develop a new apartment complex.
-Over the next five years, they receive quarterly dividend payments based on rental income, along with a potential profit from the property’s eventual sale.
+An investor puts $1,000 into a crowdfunding project for a new apartment complex.
+Over the next five years, they receive quarterly dividend payments tied to the rental income the property generates, plus a share of the profit when the property eventually sells.
+A small entry point, but real returns.

 Why It Works: